There’s nothing more frustrating for homeowners and tenants than being passed from pillar to post when seeking a response to a strata query.

 Eastwood says there is a common misconception that a strata community manager (or body corporate manager) is the same as a property manager.
 These are two different roles.

-Simply put, Eastwood says the key difference between these two roles is that the strata community manager is responsible for the administration of the owners corporation (or scheme) and is an expert in the day-to-day management of an entire building.
+Simply put, Eastwood says the key difference between these two roles is that the strata community manager is responsible for the administration of the owners corporation (OC) or body corporate (BC), and is an expert in the day-to-day management of an entire building.